Fabio Silva: Porto's teenage record-breaker being tipped to replace Ronaldo | Goal.com

 At over six foot tall he is equally as capable in the air as he is with the ball at his feet and, as such, he looked at home in men’s football when others his age might have struggled physically.

-In 14 senior appearances to date, Silva has three goals to his name and his impressive showings have seen the likes to Atletico Madrid and Juventus begin to show an interest.
+In 14 senior appearances to date, Silva has three goals to his name and his impressive showings have seen the likes of Atletico Madrid and Juventus begin to show an interest.

 Such speculation saw many Porto fans clamour for the club to tie down their greatest talent for a generation and, in November, it was announced at the club’s annual gala that their Young Player of the Year had extended his contract through until 2025.